 Nancy L. deClaissé-Walford is the Carolyn Ward Professor of Old Testament and Biblical Languages at the McAfee School of Theology at Mercer University in Atlanta, Georgia.
 She holds a PhD in biblical studies from Baylor University and is the author of several articles and books on the Psalms.
 DeClaissé-Walford is an active participant in and part of the steering committee of the Book of Psalms Section of the Society of Biblical Literature and is also the Old Testament editor for the Word Biblical Commentary series.

 “The commentary convincingly shows, that numerous psalms in book 4 and 5 refer to wisdom traditions and thus allude to Woman Wisdom as a counselor, offering wise words or instructions.
 With such a careful and yet creative study of the texts, the commentary reveals and presents a rich female tradition evoked by these psalms.
 In general, the commentary is a successful mixture of scientific exegetical writing and comprehensive language.
-I have enjoyed reading this commentary because it offers new and innovative insights to the psalms in book 4 and 5.
-I can highly recommend this comment to all readers interested in the Psalms.”
+I have enjoyed reading this commentary because it offers new and innovative insights to the psalms in books 4 and 5.
+I can highly recommend this commentary to all readers interested in the Psalms.”

 Susanne Gillmayr-Bucher, Professor of Biblical Studies, Catholic Private University of Linz, Austria